 The company has improved areas where they faltered, and also added a few new features which are more than welcome

-Split tunneling was requested by a few users, and this has now been added.
+A few users requested split tunneling, and this has now been added.
 You can now select which programs go through the VPN and which ones travel via your regular ISP.

 Chrome, Safari, and Firefox now come with added extension support, and at the moment, the Chrome add-on will come with HTTP Everywhere.